Denis Pritt: Early life

 Pritt was born 22 September 1887 in London, the son of a metal merchant.
 He was educated at Winchester College, which he left after four years so as to relocate to Geneva in order to learn French, with a view to joining his father's company.
 Following his time in Switzerland, Pritt moved again to expand his linguistic knowledge, working in a bank in A Coruña, Spain, and improving his Spanish.
 Pritt also added German to his repertoire of languages in subsequent years.

-Pritt was admitted to the Middle Temple on 1 May 1906 and was Called to the Bar on 17 November 1909.
-He continued to study law in 1909, obtaining a law degree from University of London in 1910.
+Pritt was admitted to the Middle Temple on 1 May 1906 and was called to the bar on 17 November 1909.
+He continued to study law in 1909, obtaining a law degree from the University of London in 1910.
 He began his legal practice as a specialist in workmen's compensation cases.

-He married in July 1914, on the eve of World War I. During the war, he joined the postal censorship department in the British War Office.
+He married in July 1914, on the eve of the First World War.
+During the war, he joined the postal censorship department in the British War Office.
 Following the war, Pritt returned to legal practice as a successful lawyer working in the field of commercial law.